-- The Marriage of David (610–629), embossed silver dish, 27.6 cm in diameter.
+- The Marriage of David (629–630), embossed silver dish, 27.6 cm in diameter.
 Nicosia, Cyprus: Archaeological Museum, Inv.
 J452.
 Ref.
 Schug-Wille (1969: 132, b&w); Anthony Rowland-Jones (2000d: 93, fig. 4, b&w); Morales et al. (2001, ).
 One of a set of nine plates which date to the era of the Christian Eastern Roman Empire.
-It represents the marriage of King David to Michal who was already married to someone else.
-Here David and Michal hold hands before her father, King Saul.
+This plate depicts the marriage of King David to Saul’s second daughter Michal in reward for slaying Goliath.
+David and Michal hold hands before Saul.
 To right and left, musicians play narrowly conical pipes.
 In the background are the pillars and arches of a palace.
 In the foreground are two bags presumably full of coins, the Roman sparsio, the money distributed to the Roman populace at public events; and a basket full of Philistine foreskins, the payment required by Saul.
 Anthony comments that two pipes (often recorders in later depictions) signify the harmony of two souls in marriage.